 Plastic is everywhere.
 A good number of disposable plastic items pollute our land and water, and we all wish to something about this.
-But what?

 While you will hear numerous ideas of how to decrease plastic pollution, a good many of them are not practical.